ArianIR77/etl-toll-data-airflow/README.md

 This project is a hands-on lab assignment for building an ETL pipeline using Apache Airflow's BashOperator.

+## 📘 Project Scenario

+You are a data engineer at a data analytics consulting company.
+You have been assigned a project to decongest the national highways by analyzing road traffic data from various toll plazas.
+Each highway is operated by a different toll operator with a different IT setup, resulting in multiple file formats.
+Your job is to collect the data available in different formats and consolidate it into a single file.

+---

+## 🎯 Project Objectives

+In this assignment, you will develop an Apache Airflow DAG that will:

+- Extract data from a CSV file
+- Extract data from a TSV file
+- Extract data from a fixed-width text file
+- Transform the extracted data
+- Load the transformed data into a staging area

 ## 🛠 Technologies Used
 - Apache Airflow
 - Bash